translation theory

 Read the full article…

 Much ink has flown on discussing the term equivalence in translation.
-The proponents of this notion, as Nida (1964), Newmark (1981), Jacobson (1959-2000), Bayar (2007) and others, try hard to define its nature, types and also compare its degrees as a crucial subject of research in translation, whereas other opponents like Vander Broek (1978), Mehrach (1997) and Van Leuven (1990) consider it as an impossible point for the translator to reach, and a hindering matter in the development of translation theory…
+Nida (1964), Newmark (1981), Jacobson (1959-2000) and Bayar (2007) have written extensively on the nature, types, and degrees of equivalence in translation, whereas its opponents like Broek (1978), Mehrach (1997) and Leuven Zwart (1990) considered it an impossible point for the translator to reach and a hindering matter in the development of translation theory.
+The aim of this discussion is to shed light on writings which have dealt with equivalence in translation...

 Read the full article…